What we offer:

 - Water for you and your horse is located in both parking areas.
 Clean portable restrooms are available.

-- While your horse is munching his hay, enjoy your lunch under the big oak trees.
+- While your horse is munching his hay, enjoy your lunch under big oak trees.

-- For our far-away guests, overnight stabling/camping is offered at nearby stables.
+- For our far-away guests, overnight stabling/camping is offered at nearby stables and here.

 First-time visitors to Perrydale Trails must sign a liability waiver and will receive a map of our courses along with some general rules to follow.
 After you and your horse are warmed up, you'll receive a personal tour of the trail courses.